shsagir/play-area-sync/docs/get-ready.md

 #### Choose your software

-While creating the App we are showing you a list of popular frameworks and CMS, the [software preset](app#toc-software-preset).
-Choose the one you want.
+While creating the App we are showing you a list of popular frameworks and CMS, this is called the [Software Preset](app#toc-software-preset).
+Choose the one you want, or any PHP App.
 That will pre-configure the fortrabbit App, but not install any software.
+You can change that later on.

 ## Run a local web server with PHP

-You have a PHP development environment with Apache, MySQL, PHP and Git setup and running on your local machine?
-Haven't you?
+You have a PHP development environment with Apache, MySQL, PHP and Git setup and running on your local machine, haven't you?
 This is crucial, we advice to have a local development environment for all kind of projects.
 All install guides are written with a local development environment in mind.
 Find more details on how to do that in our [local development guide](local-development).